artefactual/archivematica-docs/index.rst

 --------

 The Transfer tab is the place where an Archivematica transfer begins.
-Along with the transfer widget, this tab displays micro-services and jobs that act upon content to prepare your transfer to become a SIP (submission information package).
+Along with the transfer widget, this tab displays microservices and jobs that act upon content to prepare your transfer to become a SIP (submission information package).